perfectbluedev/devops-for-programmers-project-74/README.md

 ## Description

-This project is using application [JS Fastify Blog](https://github.com/hexlet-components/js-fastify-blog) for wrapping it in docker image using docker compose, testing and running CI.
+This project is wrapping application [JS Fastify Blog](https://github.com/hexlet-components/js-fastify-blog) in docker image using docker compose, testing and running CI.

 Image on DockerHub: dockerponome/devops-for-programmers-project-74